missmathpati/missmathpati/README.md

 ###
 ![Banner](https://github.com/missmathpati/missmathpati/blob/main/Images/Github%20Image.png?raw=true)
 <br>
 ### Hello! 👋I'm passionate about uncovering valuable insights from data to drive informed decision-making.
-As a Data Analytics enthusiast, I thrive on exploring new techniques and methodologies to extract meaningful patterns from complex datasets.
+As a Data Science enthusiast, I thrive on exploring new techniques and methodologies to extract meaningful patterns from complex datasets.

 ### Ongoing Endeavors:
-- 💡 Masters in Applied Data Science at Univeristy of Chicago.
+- 💡 MS in Applied Data Science at Univeristy of Chicago.
+- 🔭 Machine Learning ENgineer III at IT service @UChicago
 - 🌱 Currently learning R language.
 - 🚀 Learning Big Data and Cloud Computing
-- 🔭
+-

 ### Languages and Tools: